Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/building-your-module.md

 - [Read the `🤗 Transformers` documentation](https://huggingface.co/docs/transformers/index)
   {% endhint %}

 You should see a handy modal explaining how to use the model with the `Transformers` library.
 For most models, you'd want to use this.
 However, Distilbert has a specific tokenizer and model class.
-Close the modal and scroll to the [How to Get Started With the Model](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english#how-to-get-started-with-the-model) section to use this instead.
+Close the modal and scroll to the [How to Get Started With the Model](https://huggingface.co/distilbert/distilbert-base-uncased-finetuned-sst-2-english#how-to-get-started-with-the-model) section of the model card.
+We're going to use this instead.

 For now, let's look at the top 2 lines of the provided code block: